miking-lang/miking/README.md

 Tensors are mutable data structures and can be of up to rank 16.
 The index of an element is represented as a sequence of integers.

-We construct tensors using `tensorCreate shape f`, where `shape` is a sequence denoting the shape of the tensor and `f` is a function taking a index as an argument and returning the element at that index.
+We construct tensors using `tensorCreate shape f`, where `shape` is a sequence denoting the shape of the tensor and `f` is a function taking an index as an argument and returning the element at that index.

 We can construct a zero-order tensor with value `'a'` as
 ```